lukasmetzner/lukasmetzner/README.md

 - 👋 Hi, I’m @lukasmetzner
 - 💻 I am a Machine Learning Engineer.
 - 👀 I am interested in science and sports
-- 🌱 I am currently doing my bachelors in computer science.
+- 🌱 I have got a bachelors degree in computer science and going to pursue my masters soon.

 <!---
 lukasmetzner/lukasmetzner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.